barbatron/gke-poc-toolkit-demos/online-boutique-single-cluster/README.md

 4. **Copy `config.yaml` to wherever you're running the toolkit from.**

-5. **Run `gkekitctl create --config config.yaml` from this directory.** This will take about 10 minutes to run.
+5. **Run `gkekitctl apply --config config.yaml` from this directory.** This will take about 10 minutes to run.

 6. **Connect to your newly-created GKE cluster.**